Death of Lam Yuen-yee: Death and aftermath

 On 1 and 2 October 2021 the Guangdong authorities arrested two mainland Chinese men who are believed to have been on the speedboat that rammed the Hong Kong marine police vessel, causing the death of Lam.
 The two suspects could be tried in the mainland as they were arrested there, and Hong Kong police said the crash took place in mainland waters about 300 to 500 meters away from Hong Kong's waters.

 Lam’s death also triggered derision from some members of the public.
 Speaking in a Legislative Council meeting, Secretary of Security Chris Tang Ping-keung said there were eight members from the Hong Kong Disciplined Services who have been being suspended from their duties after they had mocked the death of Lam.
 Tang said taunts at Lam were cold-blooded and no one should make sarcastic remarks or gloat over casualties, regardless of their political stance.
 On 12 November 2021, a former Hong Kong police officer was arrested and charged with seditious intent over the online comments he allegedly made about Lam.

-Online production group HKGolden Music released a parody song entitled “Do not look for what fell into the sea” (Chinese: 墮海唔好搵) during the search for Lam.
-The song, now removed by the group, contained lyrics including "they will float back up once you stop looking for them," and “a few people falling into the sea is no big deal."
-Lawmaker Priscilla Leung Mei-fan slammed the group for releasing the song, saying "the practice is chilling.
-The whole city must condemn and hold [them] accountable."